kitchensjn/terracotta/README.md

 branch_lengths = np.unique(np.array(branch_lengths))
 ```

-The following code may take multiple minutes to run:
+The following code uses a hill-climbing algorithm to identify the most likely migration surface based on the provided trees; this may take multiple minutes to run:

 ```
 from scipy.optimize import minimize